 - CBX Video - View here to find out more about the Children's Bureau's online digest.

-- 19th National Conference on Child Abuse and Neglect - Information on the19th National Conference on Child Abuse and Neglect will be held April 30 to May 2, 2014, in New Orleans, at the Hyatt Regency Hotel.
-The conference theme is "Making Meaningful Connections."
-The conference will be held in conjunction with the 40th Anniversary of the Child Abuse Prevention and Treatment Act (CAPTA).
+- 20th National Conference on Child Abuse and Neglect - Information on the19th National Conference on Child Abuse and Neglect will be held August 31 to September 2, 2016, at the Grand Hyatt Washington in Washington, DC.
+The conference theme is "Building Community, Building Hope."
+The Fall Grantee Meetings will be held in conjunction with the National Conference on Monday and Tuesday, August 29 to 30, 2016.

 - Systems of Care - The Child Welfare Information Gateway provides resources for professionals to learn about systems of care, build systems of care in their communities, and communicate with other professionals engaged in the process.